NRP-CZ/compchem/README.md

-# Repository of Computational Chemistry Experiments
+# Repository of Biomolecular Simulations

 ## Developing with Invenio